-To be income eligible the applicant must be a family in the very low income category, which is a family whose income does not exceed 50 percent of the area median income.
-The PHA will not admit families whose income exceeds 50 percent of the area median income except those families included in 24 CFR 982.201(b).
+To be income eligible the applicant must be a family in the very low income category, which is a family whose income does not exceed fifty (50%) percent of the area median income except those families included in 24 CFR 982.201(b).

-To determine if the family is income-eligible, the PHA compares the Annual Income of the family to the applicable income limit for the family's size.
+To determine if the family is income-eligible, the HACB compares the Annual Income of the family to the applicable income limit for the family's size.